helium/HIP/0112-scaling-iot-location-assert-fees.md

 - **HNT Holders** will experience a decrease in demand for HNT to DC burn, as DC burn will no longer be required to assert hotspots.

 ## Detailed Explanation
-By allowing one (1) free location assertion per year for full and light hotspots, and one (1) free per epoch for data only hotspots, hotspot owners are more likely to relocate their hotspots, leading to improved network coverage in various locations.
-In addition, by making subsequent assertions for full and light hotspots requiring a $10 IOT burn instead of DC burn, this will help increase demand for the IOT token.
+By allowing one (1) free location assertion per year for hotspots, and one (1) free per epoch for data only hotspots, hotspot owners are more likely to relocate their hotspots, leading to improved network coverage in various locations.
+In addition, by making subsequent assertions for hotspots requiring a $10 IOT burn instead of DC burn, this will help increase demand for the IOT token.

 ## Technical Implementation

-The workflow for initial full/light hotspot location assertions will be as followed:
+The workflow for initial hotspot location assertions will be as followed:

 1. User is prompted to select an initial location for their hotspot
 2. Helium Wallet App will review on-chain data for that hotspot to determine if the hotspot has ever been asserted.
 If not, the initial assertion fee is 0 IOT.

-The workflow for reassertions for full/light hotspot locations will be as followed:
+The workflow for reassertions for hotspot locations will be as followed:

 1. User initiates location assertion within the Helium Wallet App
 2. The Helium Wallet App will review on-chain data for that hotspot to determine when the last location assertion was